-Vincent Sama is co-chair of the Litigation Department, chair of the Securities and Derivative Litigation Practice Group and a member of the firm's Executive Committee.
+Vincent Sama is co-chair of the Complex Commercial Litigation Department, head of the Securities and Derivative Litigation Practice and a member of the firm's Executive Committee.
 He concentrates his practice in complex commercial and financial litigation, securities and derivative litigation, internal and government investigations, international commercial disputes and arbitration.

 Vinny’s litigation experience includes representation of companies, Boards of Directors and Special Committees, directors and senior management in matters involving finance, accounting and securities law issues, derivative litigation, insurance/reinsurance, mergers, acquisitions and other corporate dispositions, intellectual property, sports, entertainment, joint ventures and long-term contractual relationships, real estate development and finance and antitrust.
 He has handled high-profile cases in the state and federal courts of New York, and federal and state courts in various parts of the country, as well as various arbitrations, including proceedings administered by the International Chamber of Commerce, American Arbitration Association, JAMS, the London Court of International Arbitration, New York Stock Exchange, Inc., FINRA and others.
 Over the past decade, Vinny also has handled many internal and government investigations representing both companies and individuals, including SEC, DOJ, New York Attorney General and FINRA investigations, inquiries or proceedings.